Measurement of di-muons from 400 GeV/c protons interacting in a thick molybdenum/tungsten target: Cross-section as function of rapidity and

 \section{Cross-section as function of rapidity and \cosTheta}

-To build the differential cross-section distribution as functions of \ycm, the \jpsi signal yield is extracted by fitting the di-muon invariant mass distribution in bins of \ycm, correcting for acceptance $\cal{A}$ and efficiency $\varepsilon$ factors, and resolution effects.
+To build the differential cross-section distribution as a function of \ycm, the \jpsi signal yield is extracted by fitting the di-muon invariant mass distribution in bins of \ycm, correcting for acceptance $\cal{A}$ and efficiency $\varepsilon$ factors, and resolution effects.